 Water.org strongly encourages you to make a general gift because it gives us the ability to apply it to the area of greatest need.
 Additionally, there are administrative costs involved when allocating gifts towards specific projects and locations, which can decrease the overall impact of your gift.
 Please contact firstname.lastname@example.org for more information.

 Where can I order a Water.org water bottle?

 Both the plastic and metal CamelBak water bottles in support of Water.org are sold out and no longer available for purchase.
 If you would still like to purchase a product that supports Water.org, visit our Shop to Support Pinterest board to browse other options.

 Why should I donate to the water crisis?

 Because water is the way.
 The way to break the cycle of poverty.
-The way to achieve global equality.
-The way to brighter futures.
+To achieve global equality.
+To make a bright future possible for all.
 That’s why we are here and why we hope you will join us in making our vision – safe water and the dignity of a toilet for all – a reality.
 Want another reason to donate to the water crisis?
 On average, every $1 invested in water and sanitation provides a $4 economic return.
 Water is a smart investment – in people, in futures, in possibility.

 Why should I choose Water.org?

 An investment in Water.org is an investment in brighter futures.
 We recognize that charity alone cannot solve the water crisis so we implement a portfolio of solutions to finance and deliver access to safe water and sanitation.
 From WaterCredit, our program that empowers individuals with small loans to access safe water and sanitation solutions, to our New Ventures Fund, a source of innovation funding to help find ways to address the underlying causes of the crisis, we are committed to developing solutions that most effectively and efficiently meet the specific needs of each community.
 Today we view access to affordable financing as our most promising opportunity to accelerate an end to the water crisis.